subugoe/typo3-pazpar2/README.markdown

 * TYPO3 ≥ 4.5.27
 * with Extbase/Fluid ≥ 1.3
-* the t3jquery extension injecting at least jQuery 1.7.1 into the pages
+* at least jQuery 1.7.1 (compatible with jQuery ≥ 1.9) on your pages; use the t3jquery extension for that ** when using autocomplete you need jQuery UI with the Autocomplete, Menu and Position modules ** make sure you have the CSS for a jQuery UI theme included in your site to get a correct look

 ### pazpar2
 For searches to work and results to be displayed correctly you need

 * pazpar2 ≥ 1.6.2
-* … running at – or proxied to – the path /pazpar2/search.pz2 on your server (see [Index Data’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html))
+* … at an URL on your webserver (by default uses the path /pazpar2/search.pz2, see [Index Data’s instructions on how to proxy it there](http://www.indexdata.com/pazpar2/doc/installation.apache2proxy.html))
+	* supports using pazpar2 through Service Proxy
-	* the implementation also supports displaying additional access information which is provided by the [pazpar2-access proxy](https://github.com/ssp/pazpar2-access)
+	* supports displaying additional access information which is provided by the [pazpar2-access proxy](https://github.com/ssp/pazpar2-access)
 * See below for more details on the assumptions the extension makes regarding pazpar2’s search key and metadata normalisation setup.

 ### pazpar2 Neuerwerbungen ###